google/WebFundamentals/src/content/en/feedback/browser-bug-searcher.md

 # Browser Bug Searcher {: .page-title }

-Note: The red box is temporary only to indicate the iframe.
+Note: The red box is temporary and is only used to indicate the iframe.

 <style>iframe {border: 1px solid red;}</style>